junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 # Vaccinations

-Vaccinations protect children against many of the most dangerous diseases of childhood— whooping cough, diphtheria, tetanus, polio, measles, tuberculosis, hepatitis, and rotavirus.
+Vaccinations protect children against many of the most dangerous diseases of childhood,  whooping cough, diphtheria, tetanus, polio, measles, tuberculosis, hepatitis, and rotavirus.

 Children should be given the different vaccinations at different ages, as shown on page 147.
 Polio vaccines should be first given if possible at birth, but no later than 2 months of age, because the risk of developing infantile paralysis (polio) is highest in babies under 1 year old.